 Silk and linen, men and women, ready to play…

-I’ve seen her perform this piece a number of times, including one night at Pennsic itself, when she disappeared into the song and touched me, and herself, more deeply than she ever had.
-She didn’t worry that what she was doing was “just a filk”, but lost herself in the story she was telling in that moment.
+I’ve seen them perform this piece a number of times, including one night at Pennsic itself, when they disappeared into the song and touched me, and herself, more deeply than they ever had.
+They didn’t worry that what they were doing was “just a filk”, but lost themself in the story she was telling in that moment.
 That was when I really understood that filk is art.
 Each art form has its own rules, and some art forms may command more respect in certain circles than others, but with passion and thought and creativity and care, it is possible to craft a true gem in any form the artist chooses.

 I don’t imagine I will ever be able to filk the way Bird does.
 But if I have lately indulged in filk more than is my custom, it’s because I’ve seen a brilliant artist and performer show that filk can be not only funny but inspirational if one fully commits to it.